 In 1975, “DC Comics” published a comics adaptation of the Bible as part of a series of tabloid-sized comic books.
 This first book in the projected series adapted the earliest chapters of the book of Genesis, including the stories of “The Garden of Eden”, the Flood, and Sodom and Gomorrah.
 Now, for the first time, DC reprints this hard-to-find classic in a deluxe hardcover edition.

 You knew I had to have a graphic novel version of the Bible, right?!

-Sacred Myths retells the best-loved stories of seven world religions: Buddhism, Judaism, Islam, Christianity, Hinduism.
+Sacred Myths retells the best-loved stories of seven world religions: Buddhism, Judaism, Islam, Christianity, and Hinduism.
 Also Native American and Earth-based traditions.
 Introduces the basic tenets of each religion; approved by religious authorities.
-Elaborate illustrations full of texture, depth and mystery, conveying the richness of spiritual heritages.
-Beautiful spread of The Golden Rule expressed in each religion.
+Elaborate illustrations full of texture, depth, and mystery, conveying the richness of spiritual heritage.
+A beautiful spread of The Golden Rule is expressed in each religion.

 I like how this book ties in mythology from ancient cultures to our current large world religions.
-It’s for ages 9-12.
+It’s for ages 9 and up.

 6. The Very First Easter by Paul L. Maier

-The Gold Medallion Award-winning team of the renowned ancient historian and the gifted illustrator make the story of Jesus death and resurrection come alive for children aged 5 to 10.
-Difficult questions are asked, reasonable answers given.
+The Gold Medallion Award-winning team of renowned ancient historians and gifted illustrators make the story of Jesus’ death and resurrection come alive for children aged 5 to 10.
+Difficult questions are asked, and reasonable answers are given.
 For family reading or religious education.